CorentinvdBdO/sruthi-co-pes/README.md

 The training dataset and the committee are then saved in data/csv and data/models to be reused and analysed.
 The committee is saved in a temporary file at every iteration, so you can access it even if you stop the computations.

+In this algorithm, only the training points are generated during the training.
+A larger grid can be used but only when comparing the fit with the simulation.